zhullyb/monyhar/monyhar/android_webview/docs/aosp-system-integration.md

 ordinary application.

-The source code for the WebView implementation APK is maintained here, as part of [the Chromium project](https://monyhar.org).
+The source code for the WebView implementation APK is maintained here, as part of [the Monyhar project](https://monyhar.org).
 Building WebView from the AOSP source tree (as earlier versions of Android did) is no longer supported.

 *** aside